hamdanal/rich-argparse/README.md

     'argparse.groups': 'dark_orange',  # for group names (e.g. "positional arguments")
-    'argparse.help': 'default',  # for argument's help text (e.g. "show this help message and exit") 'argparse.metavar': 'dark_cyan',  # for metavariables (e.g. "FILE" in "--file FILE") 'argparse.syntax': 'bold',  # for highlights of back-tick quoted text (e.g. "`some text`"), 'argparse.text': 'default',  # for the description, epilog and group descriptions (e.g. "A program to foo") 'argparse.prog': 'grey50',  # for %(prog)s in the usage (e.g. "foo" in "Usage: foo [options]") }
+    'argparse.help': 'default',  # for argument's help text (e.g. "show this help message and exit") 'argparse.metavar': 'dark_cyan',  # for metavariables (e.g. "FILE" in "--file FILE") 'argparse.prog': 'grey50',  # for %(prog)s in the usage (e.g. "foo" in "Usage: foo [options]")
+    'argparse.syntax': 'bold',  # for highlights of back-tick quoted text (e.g. "`some text`") 'argparse.text': 'default',  # for the descriptions and epilog (e.g. "A program to foo") }
 ```